 - Devoting a full-time breast care coordinator to help newly diagnosed breast cancer patients navigate through their options and available resources;

 - Serving as a center for clinical research to investigate promising new options for treating breast cancer;

 - Offering access to highly trained specialists in medical oncology, radiation therapy and breast cancer surgery.

 For information on mammographies, or to schedule a mammography please call (541) 298-4000

-For general questions about breast health, please call the Breast Health Coordinator, Melodi Johnston, RN at (541) 506-6938.
+For general questions about breast health, please call the Breast Health Coordinator, Melodi Johnson, RN at (541) 506-6938.